kyma-project/api-gateway/docs/user/apirule-migration/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

 ## Context

-Version `v1beta1` of APIRule is deprecated and scheduled for removal.
-Once the APIRule custom resource definition (CRD) stops serving version `v1beta1`, the API server will no longer respond to requests for APIRules in this version.
+Version `v1beta1` of APIRule is removed, and the API server no longer responds to requests for APIRules in this version.
 As a result, you will encounter errors when attempting to access the APIRule custom resource using the deprecated `v1beta1` version.
 Therefore, migrating to version `v2` is necessary.

 ## Prerequisites